allegroai/clearml-docs/docs/apps/clearml_session.md

 ### Setting the remote base folder
 Set the remote base folder for the session by passing the `--user-folder` flag with the path to the folder.
-By default, it is in the home folder(`~/`)
+By default, it is in the home folder(`~/`).
+The new base folder becomes the default folder in future sessions.

 ### Change configuration file
 `clearml-session` stores its previous state by default in the `.clearml_session.json` configuration file.
 To change this configuration file, pass the `--config-file` with the path to another configuration file.

 ### Specify gateway IP
---remote-gateway [REMOTE_GATEWAY]
-                        Advanced: Specify gateway ip/address to be passed to interactive session (for use with k8s ingestion / ELB)
+Use `--remote-gateway` to specify gateway IP to pass to the interactive session, if an external address needs to be accessed.

 ### Set a base task ID
 If you have a remote session task with your required specification and configurations, that task can be used as a base task